 The Social Media & Tech Solidarity Workshop asks leaders in academia, organizing, and storytelling (journalism, documentary & entertainment): can social media—or other communication technologies—power cultural solidarity?

 This invite-only conference brings together individuals leading labs, organizations, networks, collectives, and funding/resourcing institutions to discuss the challenges of cultivating a solidarity-based social media system and brainstorm opportunities for developing reparative interventions.
-Every invitee will have the option to be interviewed by Dr. AJ Escoffery before the workshop—to be publicly released on YouTube and in a published report—but the workshop will be closed door with “Chatham House” rules (off the record).

 This workshop convenes leaders in academia, technology, media, art, and community organizing on the Harvard Law & Business School campuses in April 2025 to discuss: